Embedding the prime model of real exponentiation into o-minimal exponential fields: Introduction

 \begin{question}[Main question]\thlabel{qu:main} Does the prime model of $\Texp$ elementarily embed into any o-minimal $\EXP$-field? \end{question}

-Note that \Autoref{qu:main} can be answered positively if and only if the Transfer Conjecture holds: given an o-minimal $\EXP$-field $\mathcal{K}$, if $\KK$ is a model of $\Texp$, then the prime model $\mathcal{P}$ of $\Texp$ elementarily embeds into $\KK$, and if $\mathcal{P}$ elementarily embeds into $\KK$, then $\KK$ is already a model of $\Texp$.
-It is thus natural to attempt answering \Autoref{qu:main} affirmatively only under the assumption of Schanuel's Conjecture, as a positive answer would imply the decidability of $\Texp$ via the Transfer Conjecture.

-While this note does not provide a complete answer to \Autoref{qu:main}, we show in \Autoref{cor:scprimeemb} that under the assumption of Schanuel's Conjecture, the prime model of $\Texp$ embeds into any o-minimal $\EXP$-field (however, this embedding might not necessarily be elementary).
-This result is deduced from the technical heart of this paper, \Autoref{thm:eclembeddable}, which is a more general \emph{unconditional} embeddability result for exponential algebraic closures of $\Z$ within one o-minimal $\EXP$-field into another.
-Finally, we complete this note by discussing in \Autoref{sec:residue} how \Autoref{qu:main} relates to another approach towards the Transfer Conjecture via elementary embeddability of the residue exponential field (cf.\ Krapp~\cite[Proposition~3.6]{krappla}).
+{ Since} \Autoref{qu:main} can be answered positively if and only if the Transfer Conjecture holds, it is natural to { approach this question} only under the assumption of Schanuel's Conjecture.
+While this note does not provide a complete answer to \Autoref{qu:main}, we show in \Autoref{cor:scprimeemb} that under the assumption of Schanuel's Conjecture, the prime model of $\Texp$ embeds into any o-minimal $\EXP$-field (however, this embedding might not necessarily be elementary). {\Autoref{cor:scprimeemb} is deduced from the model theoretic main result of this paper (\Autoref{thm:eclembeddable1}) which establishes sufficient conditions on two structures $\AA$ and $\BB$ and a substructure $\AA'$ of $\AA$ in order that $\AA'$ embeds into $\BB$.
+By application of \Autoref{thm:eclembeddable1}, we also obtain an} embeddability result (\Autoref{thm:eclembeddable}) for exponential algebraic closures of $\Z$ within one o-minimal $\EXP$-field into another, { without assuming Schanuel's Conjecture}.